Can the Russia-Ukraine conflict slow down the travel rate to Europe?

 Seeing a skyrocketing price of fuel, airlines have increased the airfares too.
 Scott Keyes, the founder of Scott’s Cheap Flights, told NBC, “two months ago, a round-trip to Paris cost around $600, but now, unless you are flying from New York City, you’d be lucky to find one for under $750.”
 Adding to which he said, “a month from now, $900-plus will be the norm.”

 So, to resolve your question about will Russia-Ukraine conflict slow summer travel to Europe, you might get an exaggerated airfare owing to the increase in oil prices.
 So, yes, it is no wonder if you find European trips slower than usual this summer just because Russia invaded Ukraine!

-- Is Qantas a good Airline?
+- Is Qantas an expensive Airline?